 CNNGo highlights everything you need to know about the rocket festival.

 One of the stars of Hangover II is disgusted by some of what he saw in

 First it was the Uzbeks, now Ugandan prostitutes are being rounded up in Pattaya.

 Bloggers in Thailand are alarmed after a Thai with US citizenship was arrested for linking to a banned book in his blog.

-There are concerns about the sexy signs and hostesses in Walking Street and the image it presents of Pattaya.
+There are concerns about the sexy signs and hostesses in Walking Street and the image it

 The death of a Brit in Ko Samui is very suspicious.

 A video has appeared on YouTube of the closure of the iconic Washington Square bar, Texas Lone Staar.

 Thailand's culture ministry is cracking down on Thai tattoos on foreign skin!